bbonev/eoip/README.md

 ##### Important notes:

 - Normally EoIP tunnels in MikroTiks work well by only specifying the remote IP address.
-This code requires to configure both ends in a symmetrical way - each end of the tunnel should have the local IP address configured and equal the the remote IP address configured on the other end.
+This code requires to configure both ends in a symmetrical way - each end of the tunnel should have the local IP address configured and equal to the remote IP address configured on the other end.

 - This code does not support the keepalive option; configure the tunnel on MikroTik's end with `!keepalive`.